oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/creatingmodel/creatingmodel.md

 # Creating the Model

-## Recap and Introduction
+## Introduction
 In this lab, we're going to create a very primitive ML model.
 This model will use very few variables and will only have one target variable.
 It'll be useful to us as it'll allow us to make an introduction towards the most basic and fundamental ML concepts.

+Estimated Lab Time: xx minutes

+### Prerequisites

+* An Oracle Free Tier, Paid or LiveLabs Cloud Account
+* Active Oracle Cloud Account with available credits to use for Data Science service.

-## Notebooks
+## Task 1: Downloading / Accessing Notebooks

 Everything that we're going to talk about, you can find in two files:
-1. (Optional) If you're using your own data (generating it by following the workshop), and you have [all the prerequisites](../intro/intro.md) installed, you can check out [this notebook](../../../notebooks/hol1_online_analysis.ipynb) that connects directly to the Autonomous DB through Instant Client and the database's wallet and creates a model from scratch.
+1. (Optional) If you're using your own data (generating it by following the workshop), and you have [all the prerequisites](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/hols/dataextraction/intro/intro.md) installed, you can check out [this notebook](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/notebooks/hol1_online_analysis.ipynb) that connects directly to the Autonomous DB through Instant Client and the database's wallet and creates a model from scratch.

-2. (Recommended) If you're using the data found in the [Kaggle dataset](https://www.kaggle.com/jasperan/league-of-legends-1v1-matchups-results): [access this notebook](../../../notebooks/hol1_offline_analysis.ipynb)
+2. (Recommended) If you're using the data found in the [Kaggle dataset](https://www.kaggle.com/jasperan/league-of-legends-1v1-matchups-results): [access this notebook](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/notebooks/hol1_offline_analysis.ipynb)
     > For more advanced users, you always have the possibility to download the dataset directly from Kaggle using [Kaggle's API](https://github.com/Kaggle/kaggle-api), and running:

     ```bash
     kaggle datasets download jasperan/league-of-legends-1v1-matchups-results
     ```

-## The Data Structure
+## Task 2: The Data Structure

 From the [Kaggle dataset](https://www.kaggle.com/jasperan/league-of-legends-1v1-matchups-results), we see an example of the data structure we're going to use to build our model: